-ZOOHSE303M: SE- 2: Apiculture (Theory and Practical 3 Credits = 45 classes) For 2023 batch only
+SEC ZOO 3: Apiculture (Theory and Practical 3 Credits = 45 classes)

 This course shall familiarize a student about the significance of apiculture as an economically viable enterprise in India.
 It will help them to understand about different species of honey bees, their biology and role in pollination.
 They will learn about techniques of honey bee rearing, and will understand the significance of apiculture in diversification of agriculture for rural communities to increase their income, create employment opportunities and develop skills for self-employment as a bee keeper.